Merchant Terms and Conditions

 5. .
 FEE

-1. Transaction Fee and/or fee for Successful Transaction paid by Merchant to FasaPay for each Transaction is 0.5% (zero point five percent) and/or minimum $ 0.01 (zero point zero one United States Dollar) without maximum limit per Successful Transaction.
+1. Transfer fee inter FasaPay account and/or fee of successful transaction to be paid by the Merchant to FasaPay for each Transaction is at 1% (one percent) and/or a minimum of $0.5 without maximum limit per Successful Transaction.

 3. The Transaction Fee will be deducted automatically when the Transaction is made and declared as a Successful Transaction.